indiesquidge/javascript-challenges/target-sum-exists/readme.md

 ### Determining if a Target Sum Exists

-We want to build an algorithm that takes a list of numbers and a target value, and can well us whether or not it's possible that two numbers in the list sum up to the requested target.
+We want to build an algorithm that takes a list of numbers and a target value, and can tell us whether or not it's possible that two numbers in the list sum up to the requested target.

 ```javascript